photoprism/photoprism-docs/docs/getting-started/faq.md

 If you have a fast CPU and enough memory, you can [choose to render certain thumbnails only on demand](../user-guide/settings/advanced.md#images).
 However, storage is usually so cheap that most users opt for better quality and performance instead.

+Actual storage requirements vary and depend, among other things, on file resolutions and formats (RAW, JPEG, video,...).
+For highly compressed, high-resolution videos in modern formats that cannot be displayed natively by browsers, the storage folder may even be larger than the originals, since [videos transcoded to AVC](../user-guide/organize/video.md#transcoding) are not as heavily compressed.

 ### Can I skip creating thumbnails completely?

-The smallest [configurable](../user-guide/settings/advanced.md) size is 720px for consumption by the indexer to perform color detection, face detection, and image classification.
-Recreating them every time they are needed is too demanding for even the most powerful servers.
-Unless you only have a few small images, it would render the app unusable.
+The smallest [configurable](../user-guide/settings/advanced.md#images) size is 720px for use by the indexer to perform color detection, image classification, as well as face detection and recognition.
+Recreating them every time they are needed is too demanding even for the most powerful servers.
+Unless you have just a few small pictures, this would make the app unusable.

 !!! danger ""
     Reducing the *Static Size Limit* of thumbnails has a **significant impact on  [facial recognition](../user-guide/organize/people.md)